kfrancischen/MESH/doc/docs/features.md

 #### A Comprehensive Lua Wrapper for Users

-Lua wrapper for C code is widely used because of easily implementation and high readability.
-For example, [S4](https://web.stanford.edu/group/fan/S4/) which is also an implementation of RCWA for periodic geometries, also utilized Lua as its front.
-Here MESH only gives the user basic functionalities of computing physical quantities related to heat transfer, but also allows users to directly use MPI in a lua script, so that users have better control over the simulation at run time.
-To show the advantages of directly revealing MPI interface to the users, a concrete example of lua MPI interface in shown in the [example section](Examples/MPI.md).
+Lua wrapper for C code is widely used because of easy implementation and high readability.
+For example, [S4](https://web.stanford.edu/group/fan/S4/) which is also an implementation of RCWA for periodic geometries, also utilizes Lua as its front.
+Here MESH not only gives the user basic functionalities of computing physical quantities related to heat transfer, but also allows users to directly use MPI in a lua script, so that users have better control over the simulation at run time.
+To show the advantages of directly revealing MPI interface to the users, a concrete example of lua MPI interface is explained in the [example section](Examples/MPI.md).
 MESH also provides a vanilla version that can be built without MPI.
 In that case, OpenMP is used if the system has OpenMP libraries built in.